YuriDevAT/accessibility-first/_posts/en/accessibility-testing-part-one.md

 ## Elements Must Have Sufficient Color Contrast

 Most of the serious problems were related to the color contrast.
-To easily find the errors on the website, you can highlight them by activating the "Highlight" button.
+To easily find the errors on the website, you can highlight them by activating the “Highlight” button.

 ![](/assets/blog/en/accessibility-testing-one/image-2.png)